-Will initializing disk erase data on it?
+Will initializing the disk erase data on it?
 The answer is both "Yes" and "No".
 Solely initializing a disk won't erase its data.
 But in order to use the disk, you need to further partition and format the disk, which will cause data loss.
-Thus, if you don't want to lose files existing on your hard drive, using EaseUS Data Recovery Wizard software is necessary.
+Thus, if you don't want to lose files on your hard drive, EaseUS data recovery software is necessary.

 Initialize Disk Without Losing Data FAQs